noir-lang/noir/docs/docs/developers/contracts/references/storage/private_state.md

 For example, if the storage slot depends on the an address then it is possible to link the nullifier to the address.
 If the singleton is part of a `map` with an `AztecAddress` as the key then the nullifier will be linked to the address.
 :::

-Set the value of an ImmutableSingleton by calling the `initialize` method:
+Set the value of an PrivateImmutable by calling the `initialize` method:

-#include_code initialize-immutable-singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code initialize-private-mutable /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-Once initialized, an ImmutableSingleton's value remains unchangeable.
+Once initialized, an PrivateImmutable's value remains unchangeable.
 This method can only be called once.

 ### `is_initialized`

-An unconstrained method to check if the ImmutableSingleton has been initialized.
+An unconstrained method to check if the PrivateImmutable has been initialized.
 Takes an optional owner and returns a boolean.
-You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).
+You can find the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/private_immutable.nr).

 ### `get_note`

-Similar to the `Singleton`, we can use the `get_note` method to read the value of an ImmutableSingleton.
+Similar to the `PrivateMutable`, we can use the `get_note` method to read the value of an PrivateImmutable.

-Use this method to retrieve the value of an initialized ImmutableSingleton.
+Use this method to retrieve the value of an initialized PrivateImmutable.

-#include_code get_note-immutable-singleton /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust
+#include_code get_note-private-immutable /noir-projects/noir-contracts/contracts/docs_example_contract/src/main.nr rust

-Unlike a `Singleton`, the `get_note` function for an ImmutableSingleton doesn't nullify the current note in the background.
+Unlike a `PrivateMutable`, the `get_note` function for an PrivateImmutable doesn't nullify the current note in the background.
 This means that multiple accounts can concurrently call this function to read the value.

-This function will throw if the `ImmutableSingleton` hasn't been initialized.
+This function will throw if the `PrivateImmutable` hasn't been initialized.

 ### `view_note`

 Functionally similar to `get_note`, but executed unconstrained and can be used by the wallet to fetch notes for use by front-ends etc.

-## `Set<NoteType>`
+## `PrivateSet<NoteType>`

-Set is used for managing a collection of notes.
-All notes in a Set are of the same `NoteType`.
+`PrivateSet` is used for managing a collection of notes.
+All notes in a `PrivateSet` are of the same `NoteType`.
 But whether these notes all belong to one entity, or are accessible and editable by different entities, is up to the developer.
 The set is a collection of notes inserted into the data-tree, but notes are never removed from the tree itself, they are only nullified.

 You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/aztec/src/state_vars/set.nr).